Gallstones

 If your gallstones need treatment, the main option is an operation to remove your gallbladder.
 Your gallbladder isn’t essential, and most people who’ve had it removed don’t have problems.

-The decision to gallbladder removal surgery may depend on how often you get symptoms, how severe they are, and what problems your gallstones are causing.
+The decision to have gallbladder removal surgery may depend on how often you get symptoms, how severe they are, and what problems your gallstones are causing.
 Your doctor or surgeon can explain your gallstones treatment options and answer any questions you may have.
 They will consider your general health and your age when guiding your decision.

 An operation to remove the gallbladder is called a cholecystectomy (pronounced co-le-sis-tec-tomy).